How to Simulate Realistic Survival Data? A Simulation Study to Compare Realistic Simulation Models: Acknowledgements

 \section{Acknowledgements}

-The work of Marc Ditzhaus, Markus Pauly and Maria Thurow was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - PA 2409/5-2.
-Moreover, this work has been partly supported by the Research Center Trustworthy Data Science and Security (\url{https://rc-trust.ai}), one of the Research Alliance centers within the \url{https://uaruhr.de} and the DFG, grant number BO 3139/9-1.
 We thank Anne-Laure Boulesteix (LMU) for many fruitful discussions on this work.
 The authors gratefully acknowledge the computing time provided on the Linux HPC cluster at TU Dortmund University (LiDO3), partially funded in the course of the Large-Scale Equipment Initiative by the German Research Foundation (DFG) as project 271512359.
 The HPC cluster LiDO3 at TU Dortmund University is a heterogeneous computing cluster with 30\,TB RAM and 8,160 CPU cores spread over 366 nodes.

+\textbf{Funding}\\ The work of Marc Ditzhaus, Markus Pauly and Maria Thurow was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - PA 2409/5-2.
+Moreover, this work has been partly supported by the Research Center Trustworthy Data Science and Security (\url{https://rc-trust.ai}), one of the Research Alliance centers within the University Alliance Ruhr (\url{https://uaruhr.de}) and the DFG, grant number BO 3139/9-1.